-This guide will navigate you through the best electric bike rental spots, recommend the most scenic e-bike trails, explain local cycling rules and regulations, and illuminate hidden corners of the city reachable on your electric bike.
+This electric bike guide to Rotterdam will give you the best electric bike rental spots, recommend the most scenic bike trails, explain local cycling rules and regulations, and illuminate hidden corners of the city reachable on your electric bike.

 Rotterdam's Best Electric Bike Trails